daronphang/programming-resources/architectures/data-systems/replication/leaderless/leaderless.md

 Every record in the database has a monotonically increasing version number.
 Every successful write updates this version number allowing us and the system to identify the latest value of the record upon conflict.

-### Gossip

-The nodes gossip internally to propagate the writes to other nodes.

 ## Reading

 Given that there could be a significant delay in the updates to propagate across all N nodes, the Read strategy in Leaderless Replication needs to be robust enough.